svendahlstrand/homebrew-tap/README.md

 ## Add new formula

 Want to add new formula?
 Read the [Formula Cookbook][cookbook] for instructions.
+Use `shasum -a 256 file` to calculate `file` checksums.

 [cookbook]: https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md